Impossible-Robotics-5412/linkage/README.md

     - [**backend**](https://github.com/Impossible-Robotics-5412/linkage/tree/main/cockpit/backend)

-      The _cockpit-backend_ is responsible for the communication between the user-facing _cockpit-frontend_ and _runtime_.
+      The _cockpit-backend_ is responsible for the communication between the user-facing _cockpit-frontend_ and the linkage library (e.g., _linkage-node_).
       It runs on a computer in the same local network as the robot pilot computer, and the Raspberry Pi embedded in the robot.

     - [**frontend**](https://github.com/Impossible-Robotics-5412/linkage/tree/main/cockpit/web/frontend)/web

       The web _cockpit-frontend_ serves a webpage over the local network through which the robot pilot can control the robot.
-      The _frontend_ sends enable and disable instructions to the _backend_ over a WebSocket connection, and the _backend_ sends these to _runtime_ over TCP.
+      The _frontend_ sends enable and disable instructions to the _backend_ over a WebSocket connection, and the _backend_ sends these to linkage library (e.g., _linkage-node_) over TCP.
-      The _runtime_, in turn enables or disables the robot code built on the _linkage_ library and _carburetor_.

 - **lib**